 When a person is consumed by addiction, they need help.
-Self-blame, self-hatred, self-loathing and self-deprecation are all negative mindsets that taint a person’s self-image, leading them to convince themselves that they’re unworthy of help, support or a better life.
+Self-blame, self-hatred, self-loathing, and self-deprecation are all negative mindsets that taint a person’s self-image, leading them to convince themselves that they’re unworthy of help, support, or a better life.

 When a person is feeling isolated from the world around them, it can be hard to imagine regaining a place within it.
 They might have a hard time finding hope, and without hope, it is very hard to work towards sobriety.
 When a person is so overwhelmed by these often debilitating things, they may not be able to seek or obtain help on their own.

 Family and friends are not the only people who can stage an intervention.
-In fact, oftentimes they can be the people that are least skilled and successful at planning an intervention, as the emotions, history, and fears that surround them and connect them to the individual can get in the way.
+In fact, they can be the people that are least skilled and successful at planning an intervention, as the emotions, history, and fears that surround them and connect them to the individual can get in the way.

 This leads us to the next important point—enlisting the help of a professional that is highly trained in intervention can make a huge difference.

-What Help Does an Intervention Specialist Provide a Family?
+What Help Does an Intervention Specialist Provide?

 An intervention specialist’s main priority is to support the person who needs help, but they are also there to help the family or friends as this time can be difficult and overwhelming for them too.
 An added benefit for some is that the professional often has an office, which can be used as a neutral space for the intervention.

 The interventionist or person assisting you begins to work before the actual intervention occurs.
 Typically, they will meet up with you and anyone else who might offer them a useful perspective on the person suffering from addiction several times before the actual intervention occurs.
 Here are the things they can help you with: